CH4148MX/garand-docs/proposal.md

 #### Integer
 Our architecture defines two types of integers:
 - A 32 bit unsigned integer, with the range [0, $2^{32}-1$].
 - A 32 bit signed integer.
 To simulate the negative range of numbers, our instruction set architecture will use two's complement to store distinct numbers.
-Therefore, our range is [($-2^{31}$), ($2^{31}-1$)], or [-2147483648, 2147483647].
+Therefore, our range is [$-2^{31}$, $2^{31}-1$], or [-2147483648, 2147483647].
 All operations which operate on unsigned numbers will support operations on the signed equivalents, but sign extension will be performed to maintain proper two's complement support.

 #### Fixed Point
 In graphics, precision in calculations is fundamental; from raytracing, to interpolation, etc. As such, it is fundamental that, for a graphics-based architecture, we have some sort of mechanism for precise calculations.
 Therefore, we will be implementing fixed point precision.

-For our implementation of fixed point, we will reserve the lower 23 bits of a word to store our __fractional__, which is the number that comes after the decimal point.
-Our _exponent_, which is 8 bits, will immediately follow the __fractional__ in bit order, taking bits 23 through 30 inclusive.
+For our implementation of fixed point, we will reserve the lower 23 bits of a word to store our _fractional_, which is the number that comes after the decimal point.
+Our _exponent_, which is 8 bits, will immediately follow the _fractional_ in bit order, taking bits 23 through 30 inclusive.
 Finally, the most significant bit (which is bit 31) will act as a signage bit, allowing us to have positive and negative fixed-point values.

 A detailed diagram of this can be seen below.